tdownie0/music-theor-ease/topics/Website_Setup/ch2.md

 Together, all these regions make up what is known as the "Box Model" (content, padding, border, and margin).
 All of these respond to the same base property aspects, which are top, right, bottom, and left.
-The established convention is that these properties are always referred to in this specific order, going clockwise, starting from the top.
+The established convention is that these properties are always referred to in this specific order.
+Visually this is represented by starting from the top, and proceeding clockwise.

 ```css
 .first {